rafsan18/creative-agency-client/README.md

 -   Only admin can access this panel.
 -   A admin can see a complete list of placed order to their agency.
 -   Admin can create a new service offered by the agency.
+-   Admin can upload image of the service which will be saved in MongoDB.
 -   Admin can add a new admin.

 Technologies Used: